michelledu88/michelledu88/README.md

 I'm Michelle, a firm believer in the impact of data-driven insights!

 Fun facts about me:
-🌏 Multicultural background across Singapore, Myanmar, and the USA!💼 Information Systems+ Marketing educational background with 2 years of professional data analytics experience🚀 Enthusiastic about leveraging data for innovation and positive social impact🌱 Proficient in SQL, Python, Tableau, and committed to continuous learning and growth
+🌏 Multicultural background across Singapore, Myanmar, and the USA!

+💼 Information Systems+ Marketing educational background with 2 years of professional data analytics experience

+🚀 Enthusiastic about leveraging data for innovation and positive social impact

+🌱 Proficient in SQL, Python, Tableau, and committed to continuous learning and growth

 ⚡ Fun fact: I have three different legal names!